psx95/learning-go/object-orientation-polymorphism/generics.md

 // Creating a generic version of foo that takes in a slice of type 'V'
 // the '[V any]' after the function name in the signature is called the type constraint.
-// In this function type constraint on type V is 'any', which means V can asssume any type func bar[V any](arr []V) []V {
+// In this function type constraint on type V is 'any', which means V can assume any type func bar[V any](arr []V) []V {
     result := make([]V, len(arr))
     // function code to process arr